How To Decorate Around An Off Center Fireplace

 - If you do end up DIY-ing this project, most people use a semi-gloss or satin finish on the trim.
 This way, the trim has a bit of a shine and will contrast against the wall’s sheen.

 These are just a few things to consider before you commit to the fresh new look.
-We think it can be well worth the time and money, but we want everyone to know what they’re getting themselves into before making the commitment!
+I think it can be well worth the time and money, but I want everyone to know what they’re getting themselves into before making the commitment!
 Thanks for the tips, Big Mike!

 I’m Casey Finn, the voice behind The DIY Playbook.
 I’m married to Finn & mom to Rory and Ellis.
 Together we’re creating our dream home in Chicago, one DIY project at a time.